Cost + Logistics

 Costs / fees / discounts

 Mediation — Generally, mediation costs $175 / hour per party.
 Substantial discounts, up to 50%, applied equally, are available for qualifying parties (such as students, emerging artists, and fledgling startups).
 Sliding-scale flat rates are also available, split equally by the parties.
 Once the parties have voluntarily agreed to mediation, let’s chat about cost / rate.
 For motivated parties that have taken the initiative to voluntarily agree to mediation, we can find a rate structure that works.

 Dispute avoidance — Generally, dispute prevention guidance costs $225 / hour.
 Substantial discounts, up to 50%, are available for qualifying individuals and entities such as students, emerging artists, and fledging startups).
 Sliding-scale, by-the-project, and flat rates are also available.
 Here again, let’s chat and find a structure that works.

-Payment via Check, Venmo, or Paypal at the time of mediation / service.
+Payment via Check, Wire, Venmo, or Paypal at the time of mediation / service.

 Available for both lawsuits and disputes;

 Occurs via phone (mix of shuttle diplomacy and conference calls); if parties agree and if it makes sense, email / video also possible;

 Does not require you to block out / lose an entire business day;

 I speak with the parties before the mediation; while briefs aren’t required, they do make sense in some cases;